tinymovr/Tinymovr/docs/hardware/guide.rst

 Connecting Data
 ###############

 Connect the CAN bus header to one of the two DF-13 sockets on the board.
 It is not important which one you choose.
-If this is a terminal node in the CAN network, flip ONLY the DIP switch labelled "CAN 120R" to on to enable the 120Ohm termination resistor.
-This is the switch closer to the edge of the Tinymovr board.
+If this is a terminal node in the CAN network, you may need to use a termination resistor, as follows:

+* Tinymovr R3.x: flip ONLY the DIP switch labelled "CAN 120R" to on to enable the 120Ω termination resistor.

+* Tinymovr R5.x: you will need to provide an external 120Ω termination resistor.

 In small setups with few nodes and short wires, it is better to enable just a single termination resistor, either on one Tinymovr board or on the CAN adapter.
 In setups with many nodes and long cables, you may need to enable termination resistors in both terminal nodes.